dinaashraf20003/dinaashraf20003/README.md

 ### Hi, I am Dina 👋
-A Computer Engineering student from Egypt, who is very passionate about Robotics and Technology!
+A Computer Engineering student from Egypt, who is very passionate about AI and Technology!
-- 🔭 I’m currently working on state estimation and localization for a self-driving car with AAM team.
+  - 🔭 I’m currently working on improving my software development skills through trainings and hands on  projects.
-- 🌱 I’m currently learning mobile robots systems and artificial intelligence.
+- 🌱 I’m currently learning Web Development and Artificial Intelligence.
-- 💬 Ask me about Robotics
+- 💬 Ask me about Software Development and Robotics.
 - 📫 How to reach me: dinaashraf20003@gmail.com

 ### Connect with me: